 15. Polished Pebble by Dulux

-Holly Walsh, TI Media Features and Homes Editor, says: ‘Our hallway and landing is painted in Polished Pebble, by Dulux – a light grey that looks fresh and light but not too cold.’
+Holly Walsh choose a timeless grey as her hallway colour scheme.
+‘Our hallway and landing is painted in Polished Pebble, by Dulux – a light grey that looks fresh and light but not too cold.’

 16. Jack Black by Little Greene

-‘I’ve fallen in love with black,’ says Vanessa Richmond, Editorial Director at Ideal Home, Style at Home and Country Homes & Interiors.
+‘I’ve fallen in love with black,’ says Vanessa Richmond, Editorial Director at Ideal Home.
 ‘Not in an Eighties, glossy, power-glam way – it can look a bit hard if you’re not careful.

 ‘But nothing creates drama and depth like it – a matt black wall hung with colourful artwork, a chalk-painted sideboard or dresser, a really really dark wood floor… And, if you love neutrals, it’s essential for definition – a few black accents turn a blur of greys or beiges into a really smart, tailored look.’